Kris Langer: Admonishment by State Senate

 On March 30, 2020, during a late-night session of the legislature Langer was accused by fellow State Senator Phil Jensen of being intoxicated at the Capitol.
 In April 2020, a bipartisan committee established to look into the allegations against Langer and President Pro Tempe Brock Greenfield, voted 9-0 to admonish both of Langer and Greenfield for their conduct.
-During the hearing, Langer and Greenfield acknowledged drinking alcohol during a break in Senate proceedings and apologized "for this bad judgment on our part and for any delay this may have brought about for other members."
+During the hearing, Langer and Greenfield acknowledged drinking alcohol during a break in Senate proceedings.
+They apologized "for this bad judgment on our part and for any delay this may have brought about for other members."